 Where To Stay Near Gunpowder Falls State Park

-With all this space, it’s a wonder that there is no longer any camping allowed in Gunpowder Falls State Park.
+With all this space, it may be a surprise to learn that there is no longer any camping allowed in Gunpowder Falls State Park.
 Instead, make yourself at home nearby, so you aren’t too far from the action.

 Once you book the perfect place to stay, it’s time to get busy having fun.
 Whether you’d like to play and relax in or near the water, there are plenty of access points, fishing piers, and docks just waiting for you to dip a toe in.